nasa-jpl-memex/memex-gate/README.md

 This tool heavily leverages the [GATE](http://gate.ac.uk) software.
 GATE is an acronym for General Architecture for Text Engineering.
 Please see below for all of the steps required to use the software.
-The document corpus' I've made available can be used with the LegisGATE application to do interesting things with legal documents such as
+The document corpus' I've made available can be used with the MemexGATE application to do interesting things with legal documents such as

  * natural language processing e.g. tokenization, sentence splitting, part-of-speech tagging, etc
  * named entity recognition e.g. identification of proper names, people. locations, organizations, date/time expressions, measures (percent, money, weight), email addresses, business addresses, etc.